MarcoALuceroVivar/Active-Directory-Lab/README.md

 * Access Control: Implemented advanced NTFS and SMB share permissions.
 * Data Governance: Verified that specific users (e.g., Jordy) can only access authorized departmental data, preventing unauthorized lateral movement.

-📈 Business Value Delivered
-Through this lab, I have demonstrated the technical competency to:
-* Reduce Security Risk: Eliminated the vulnerabilities of local administrative rights and enforced global password complexity requirements.
-* Ensure Regulatory Compliance: Met standards for frameworks like HIPAA or FERPA through strict data access control and detailed audit trails.
-* Optimize IT Operations: Streamlined maintenance by utilizing standardized network configurations and hardware-agnostic virtualization.

 ### **Phase 1: Server Infrastructure Setup**
 * **Domain Controller Promotion:** Successfully promoted `NY-DC-01` to a primary domain controller for the `Machine.org` forest.
 * **Network Configuration:** Implemented a static IPv4 address (`10.1.10.2`) to ensure consistent DNS resolution for all domain-joined assets.